openebs/website/docs/main/user-guides/migration/legacy-storage-to-new-storage/cstor-to-replicated.md

 ---

 :::info
-The following steps are an example about migrating from legacy storage to new storage.
+The following steps are an example about migrating from legacy storage to latest storage solution.
 You can also migrate OpenEBS Jiva to OpenEBS Replicated using the steps below.
 :::